ubc-library-rc/Beginner_R_Part2/content/Operators.md

 Operators are symbols to tell R to perform certain mathematical operations.
 Think back to math class, we use `+` to indicate adding and `-` to indicate subtraction.
 R uses these operators and many others as well.

 While `+` and `-` are simple operators, functions, which are part of packages in R, are basically *very fancy* operators.
-We talked a bit about packages in Beginner R Part 1 but we do not talk about them today.
+We talked a bit about packages in Beginner R Part 1.
+In this workshop, we assume you know what packages are, but we don't practice using them today.

 ### Guided Practice using operators